nganhtu/HoYoLABDailyCheckin/README.md

 # HoYoLAB Daily Check-in

-A minimal Chrome extension automatically check-in to HoYoLAB to claim rewards for Honkai Impact 3rd, Genshin Impact, and Honkai: Star Rail.
+A minimal Chrome extension automatically check-in to HoYoLAB to claim rewards for Honkai Impact 3rd, Genshin Impact, Honkai: Star Rail, and Zenless Zone Zero.

 **Update:** Since miHoYo may add a CAPTCHA to the check-in process, this extension will **not** work on the days when CAPTCHA completion is required.
 From my experience, if you don't log in and out of your account regularly, the attendance system won't ask for a CAPTCHA completion.